nvb-uy/Prominent/PACK_CHANGELOG.md

 - Added Upgrade Tree for Supernova
 - Added Upgrade Tree for Ash'edar
 - Added Upgrade Tree for Frostmourne
+- Added Upgrade Tree for A'zhar
+- Added Upgrade Tree for Fury of a Thousand Fists
 - Fyr'alath now gives 10 reabsorption instead of 4
 - Frostmourne now can use any death knights skills and gives +25% of blood, unholy and frost powers.
 Has the obliterate ability by default.
 - Fury of a Thousand Fists can now use skills and spells from tomes